 Using food as medicine, including preventative medicine, is a much smarter idea than popping antibiotics.
 Not only does taking unnecessary antibiotics add to the epidemic of drug-resistant superbugs, but antibiotics don’t kill viruses — they only treat bacterial infections, so taking them for viral illnesses (like colds and the flu) is futile — and harmful to your future health.

-Instead, focus on good food, herbs, and spices that minimize the need for medication.
+Instead, focus on foods that boost immunity — aka ingredients, herbs and spices that minimize the need for medication.
 Here are a few tasty ideas:

 A tasty antimicrobial and antifungal food, extra-virgin coconut oil (EVCO) contains all-powerful lauric acid.
 The body converts lauric acid into monolaurin, which helps smack down certain types of viruses and pathogenic bacteria.
 Try adding EVCO to smoothies for a tropical flavor.